MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/RevoScaleR-deprecated.md

- #`"RevoScaleR-deprecated"`: Deprecated functions in RevoScaleR
+ #`RevoScaleR-deprecated`: Deprecated functions in RevoScaleR

  Applies to version 9.0.1 of package RevoScaleR.